icopy-site/awesome/docs/awesome/awesome-pascal.md

 * [CocinAsync](https://bitbucket.org/sivv/cocinasync). `[Delphi]` High performance library for Delphi to simplify coding and improve performance of asynchronous and multithreaded applications.

-* [Delphi LightSaber](https://github.com/GodModeUser/Delphi-LightSaber). `[Delphi]` Lightweight alternative to Jedi library.
+* [Delphi LightSaber-CoreLib](https://github.com/GodModeUser/Delphi-LightSaber-CoreLib). `[Delphi]` Lightweight alternative to Jedi library.
 Simple, crystal clear, non-obfuscated, fully commented code.
 No external dependencies.
 Hundreds of super useful functions for file/folder/disk manipulation, fast (buffered) binary file access, string conversions, OS version detection, etc.

 * [LAMW](https://github.com/jmpessoa/lazandroidmodulewizard). `[FPC]` Lazarus Android Module Wizard to create JNI Android loadable module (.so) and Android Apk using Lazarus/Free Pascal.

+* [DCContainers](https://github.com/dsapolska/dccontainers). `[Delphi]` Containers library with maps and sets based on red-black tree

+* [DOSCommand](https://github.com/TurboPack/DOSCommand). `[Delphi]` Component lets you execute a dos program (exe, com or batch file) and catch the ouput in order to put it in a memo or in a listbox, ...
+You can also send inputs.

 ## OS ##